badjasje/ao_community/wp-content/plugins/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.15.0 =
+* Added: myCRED Integration
+* Added: Reputation system based on amount of posts
+* Added: Option to change login URL
+* Added: Option to change register URL
+* Added: asgarosforum_profile_row action
+* Added: asgarosforum_after_add_reaction action
+* Added: asgarosforum_after_remove_reaction action
+* Added: asgarosforum_after_update_reaction action
+* Fixed: Missing users in suggestions if their display name contains special characters
+* Fixed: Missing users in suggestions if their display name is not equal to their unique name
+* Fixed: Prevent that users react to their own posts
+* Fixed: Display issues with some themes
+* Updated: Font Awesome version 5.10.1
+* Performance improvements and code optimizations
+= 1.14.15 =
+* Fixed: Compatibility issues with certain editor plugins
+* Fixed: Display issues with some themes
+* Changed: Combined approval and closed options into a forum status option
+* Updated: Font Awesome version 5.10.0
+* Improved compatibility with Enlighter
+* Minor design changes
+* Performance improvements and code optimizations
+= 1.14.14 =
+* Added: Option to define general forum description
+* Fixed: Dont cut meta-tag description in the middle of a word
+* Fixed: Compatibility issues with certain editor plugins
+* Performance improvements and code optimizations
+= 1.14.13 =
+* Fixed: Problems when saving ads
+* Fixed: Fatal PHP error when processing mentionings
+* Changed: Default editor-buttons
+* Removed: Option for minimalistic editor
+= 1.14.12 =
+* Added: Options to hide certain filters from memberslist
+* Added: Code editor for custom-css and ad-code
+* Added: Time to elements in unread-view
+* Fixed: Display issues with Font Awesome icons
+* Minor design changes
+* Performance improvements and code optimizations
+* The required minimum WordPress version is now 4.9
+= 1.14.11 =
+* Fixed: Fatal PHP error in memberslist
+= 1.14.10 =
+* Added: Suggestions for mentioning-functionality
+* Added: Show uploaded files in notification-mails
+* Added: Option to define if poll-results are visible without vote
+* Added: asgarosforum_enqueue_css_js action
+* Fixed: PHP warnings during mentioning-processing when HTML 5 tags are used in posts
+* Fixed: Display issues with some themes
+* Fixed: Correctly embed iframe-media
+* Updated: Font Awesome version 5.9.0
+* Minor design changes
+* Extensive performance improvements in memberslist and online-logic
+* Performance improvements and code optimizations
 = 1.14.9 =
 * Added: Option to define number of activities per page
 * Added: asgarosforum_reactions filter